piotrknapik/PHPdfer/README.md

 # Phpdfer

-**Phpdfer** - this library on PHP, for modify metadata in PFD files.
+**Phpdfer** - this library on PHP, for modify metadata in PDF files.

 For start work with this library You must create instance of class `PHPdfer`, and use method `changeMetadata()` for modify metadata in PDF files.
 This method accepts three arguments: